Our vision and values are at the core of everything we do.

 - All members of our school community treat each other with respect.

 - Respect links with all our school values.

 Tolerance of those of different faiths and beliefs and understanding diversity

-- Water Lane Academy is situated in an area which is not very culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
+- Water Lane Academy is situated in an area which is becoming more culturally diverse, therefore we place a great emphasis on promoting diversity with the children.

 - Assemblies are planned to promote diversity either directly or through the inclusion of stories and celebrations from a variety of faiths, cultures, backgrounds, beliefs and home life.